 Apple’s 2017 Supplier Responsibility Progress Report includes another milestone: For the first time, the company has published a complete list of its cobalt smelters.
 It says all of them are participating in third-party audits.

-Apple is effectively treating cobalt like they do the four other conflict minerals specified in Dodd-Frank.
+Apple is effectively treating cobalt like they do the four conflict minerals specified in Dodd-Frank.
 Of note, the current U.S. administration is reportedly considering suspending rules requiring companies to disclose conflict minerals — a move which would likely be disastrous for those in the DRC.

 Ryan Christoffel of MacStories on some of the highlights of this release: